Software Development Team Structure

 software development team roles

-A skilled, responsible, open-minded, and friendly team with wide yet deep expertise in IT product development lays the foundation for a product’s success.
+Experienced software development team with wide yet deep expertise in IT product development lays the foundation for a product’s success.
 Team members dedicate their time, effort, and knowledge to your product’s growth.
 From the product discovery phase to a successful product launch, maintenance, and further growth, a development team contributes to every single stage of your product’s lifecycle.
 Thus, it’s critical to know who you should hire.

 Product owner (PO)

 A product owner, or PO, defines the product’s goal and explains it to the team.
-They communicate actively with all specialists involved in the development process and are able to answer any product-related questions.
+They communicate actively with all specialists involved in the development process and can answer any product-related questions.
 The product owner does not necessarily need to have a technical background.
-If you’re new to app development, don’t worry: You can still play this role on your team.
-A bit later, we’ll highlight the technical roles responsible for building and scaling an app.

 The product owner creates a product backlog — a list of requirements to be met at various stages of product growth.
-Basically, items in a product backlog are the features you want to implement in your app.
+Items in a product backlog are the features you want to implement in your app.
 The product owner has to make sure the product backlog is transparent, detailed, and explicit.

 Although the product owner communicates closely with the rest of the development team, they aren’t responsible for how (and whether) the software development team meets the project objectives.
 There’s another role for that.